From A Wiki of Ice and Fire

 The road up to Oldstones goes twice around the hill before reaching the summit.
 It is overgrown, stony and is slow going even in the best of times.

 At the center of what once would have been the castle’s yard, a great carved sepulcher still rests, half-hidden in the waist high brown grass amongst a stand of ash trees.
-The sepulcher entombs Tristifer, the Fourth in His Name, King of the Rivers and the Hills.
+The sepulcher entombs Tristifer, the Fourth of His Name, King of the Rivers and the Hills.

 The king’s hands are folded over the shaft of a stone warhammer that lies upon his chest.
 Once the warhammer would have been carved with the runes that told its name and history, but the runes have been worn away.
 The stone itself is cracked and crumbling at the corners and discolored here and there by spreading white splotches of lichen, while wild roses creep up over the king’s feet almost to his chest.